 Much of our focus and innovation happens beyond the cell.
 We find the best cells that we can for our application, then a lot of the benefits you get from our work happens after you turn solar energy into electricity.
 That’s where we’ve done a lot of interesting work with our new generation of panels.
 We’re worked to answer the question; how do the electronics maximize the capacity of the solar cells.
 That’s where we’re at right now because the technologies out there seem to hit this wall of efficiency and cost, but we are always working on more efficient cells.

-The new panel Keyvan Vasefi, VP of Engineering
+Keyvan Vasefi, VP of Engineering

 The easiest way to explain the new panel is to compare it to the previous version.
 When you think about the current Nomad panel on the market, it’s a fully integrated product.
 But I like to think of the Nomad 7 Plus Solar Panel as more of an ecosystem.
 We decided to break down the panel further to better optimize it for certain use cases.
 What we ended up with was instead of just one panel with everything on it, you now have three subsystems.